Best King Size Mattresses of 2023

 When buying a new king mattress, take the time to consider your individual preferences and needs.
 Do you want a longer bed, or one with more width?
 What is your primary sleeping position?
 Are you looking for a cleaner, healthier option?
 Read on to discover how to find the best king bed for you and your family (pets included).

 - King vs California King vs Split King

 - What to Consider When Shopping

 Although queen is the most popular mattress size, you might benefit more from king-size instead.
 While standard queen and king sizes are both 80 inches in length, a king is 16 inches wider (76″ vs. 60″).
+The extra length gives a king mattress a little over 42 feet of square footage.
 People who should consider a king mattress include:

 - Heavy people (more width for people with larger frames)

 - Families with children, pets, or both who sleep in the same bed (more room on chilly and stormy nights)

 - Combination sleepers (more room to change sleeping positions)

 - Couples with one or more restless sleepers (more room for tossing and turning)